Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Results for the Horvitz-Thompson estimators

-which is a weighted difference treatment and control potential outcomes with cutoff at $P_l$, averaged over clusters.
-Finally, it is easy to check that the overall mean of the $c$ matrix is exactly $\tau_{\lambda_0}$.
-We next introduce a regularity condition to ensure the Horvitz-Thompson estimator satisfies a Central Limit Theorem. \begin{assumption} \end{assumption} \begin{proposition} The distribution of $\widehat{\tau}_{\lambda_0,\text{HT}}$ is asymptotically normal under Assumption \ref{assumption: ht clt regularity}. \end{proposition} \begin{proof} Given the construction of $\overline{c}_{i\cdot}$ and $\overline{c}_{\cdot l}$ and the fact that the Horvitz-Thompson estimator can be exactly written as $\sum_{i=1}^I c(i,V_i)$, the statement follows directly from Theorem 3 from \cite{hoeffding_combinatorial_clt}. \end{proof} Assumption \ref{assumption: ht clt regularity} essentially requires that the contrast in (potential) outcomes before and after some time period $l$ in a certain cluster $i$ are not too large, relative to other time period and cluster combinations.
-For further analysis, we will consider an asymptotic regime where the number of periods is fixed and the propensity scores $e_{ij}$ are as well, and some additional boundedness conditions. \begin{assumption}[Bounded cluster sizes, outcomes, and time periods] $0 < c_1< N_{ij} < c_2$ for all $i,j$. $|\overline{R}_{ij}(1)|,|\overline{R}_{ij}(0)| < c_3$. $J$ is fixed, as well as the $e_{ij}$, so that $I_j = O(I) \to \infty$. \end{assumption} To demonstrate consistency, we need to check that the variance of $\widehat{\tau}_a$ goes to zero for $a = 0,1$. \begin{lemma} Under Assumption \ref{assumption: bounded_regularity}, $\text{Var}(\widehat{\tau}_{a,\lambda_0,\text{HT}}) \to 0$ for $a = 0,1$. \end{lemma} \begin{proof} We consider first the $\text{Var}(\widehat{\tau}_{1,\lambda_0,\text{HT}})$ term.
-For the first term, we have as $I \to \infty$,
+Assumption \ref{assumption: ht clt regularity} essentially requires that the contrast in (potential) outcomes before and after some time period $l$ in a certain cluster $i$ is not too large, relative to other time period and cluster combinations.
+For further analysis, we will consider an asymptotic regime where the number of periods is fixed, and the propensity scores $e_{ij}$ are as well, and some additional boundedness conditions.